Treatments for Hemorrhoids

 A variety of office procedures are also available to eliminate the hemorrhoids and provide relief.
 Surgical removal is usually reserved for severe hemorrhoids that do not respond to conservative management or in-office treatments.

-Cosmetic treatment of hemorrhoids are also common procedures that respond well to local or minimally invasive excision.
+Cosmetic treatment of hemorrhoids is also common procedures that respond well to local or minimally invasive excision.
 Recovery for these treatments are short and usually well tolerated.

 As usual, the most important message is: